AuReMe/metage2metabo/docs/install.rst

 .. code:: sh

+    .ncbirc:

     [ncbi]\nData=/usr/bin/data

 So in a cluster you need to create this file in your home.

 To have an external ptools-local folder (mandatory when using the image on cluster), we have implemented an ugly hack.
-The idea is that it creates the ptools-local inside the home then it moves it inside the Singularity image.
+The idea is that it creates the ptools-local in a local folder then it moves it inside the Singularity image.
 So you have to move it outside the Singularity image after it has been built.

 First, enter the Singularity image: